rbturnbull/hespi/README.rst

 The detected components and text fields will be cropped and stored in the output directory.
 There will also be a CSV file with the text recognition results for any institutional labels found.

-More information on the command line arguments can be found in the documentation.
+More information on the command line arguments can be found in the `Command Line Reference <https://rbturnbull.github.io/hespi/cli.html>`_ in the documentation.

 There is another command line utility called ``hespi-tools`` which provides additional functionality.
-See the documentation for more information.
+See the `documentation <https://rbturnbull.github.io/hespi/cli.html#hespi-tools>`_ for more information.

 Training with custom data
 ==================================